 Examine ethical issues facing facilities professionals.
 You will learn a framework of foundational principles and questions to use as a guide in the decision-making process, and strategies for improving the ethical climate of an organization.

-111 Financing Facilities in Higher Education (AIA approved for 1.5 Learning Units)
+111 The Financials of Facilities in Higher Education (AIA approved for 1.5 Learning Units)

 This session will introduce facility professionals to understand the fundamentals and techniques for capital finance.
 This introduction provides the broad overview and background information that relates to all levels of facilities management.
 The session begins with learning the basics of the financial enterprise related to higher education, community colleges, public and private colleges and universities including historically black colleges (HBC’s).
 The presentation illustrates the different “color of money” at institutions and some alternative finance strategies for financing projects at your institution of higher learning.
 The discussion develops the typical expenditures and revenues measures, general data for higher education and looks at current trends in capital finance.
 The presentation is summarized with the top five finance strategies to becoming successful and comfortable to be at the decision table at your institution.
 Finally the session concludes with everything you wanted to know about system revenue bonds (SRB’s) but were afraid to ask topic.
 This knowledge equips the facilities profession with the tools necessary to be included in the finance discussions with your

-115 Emerging Technologies and the 21st Century Campus (AIA approved for 1.5 Learning Units)
+115 Emerging Technologies (AIA approved for 1.5 Learning Units)